2narl/cpp_program_2ndsem/README.md

 ---
 ### Unit 11: Exception Handling
 ---
-Qn.
-Write a C++ program to demonstrate the concept of Exception Handling using try, catch, and throw.
+Qn.40 Write a C++ program to demonstrate the concept of Exception Handling using try, catch, and throw.
 <a href="https://github.com/2narl/cpp_program_2ndsem/blob/6033a5833afd853a898cad1c07573191e5acf6fc/MyCodes/DivideByZero_ExeHand.cpp">
 <button>Click to View</button>
 </a>